-The upcoming sections of this Lecture offer a glance into a selection of representative activities in the domains of Scientific , Commercial, and Operational Applications of Interferometry and Polarimetry.
+The upcoming sections of this Lecture offer a glance into a selection of representative activities in the domains of Scientific, Commercial, and Operational Applications of Interferometry and Polarimetry.
 Goal is to point out exemplary some application possibilities of the Interferometric and to some extent Polarimetric techniques and systems considered and presented in the forgoing respective lectures in order to deepen and fasten the understanding and the comprehension of the auditory.
 However, some spotlights only can be presented here which are single lines in an extremely wide spectrum.
-Instead of a large and global but in any case incomplete overlook some single application tasks will be presented as examples for some large areas, and they will be explained in more detail and deepness together with respective references in order to give an impression on the work Which has to be done to come to usable products.
+Instead of a large and global but in any case incomplete overlook some single application tasks will be presented as examples for some large areas, and they will be explained in more detail and deepness together with respective references in order to give an impression on the work which has to be done to come to usable products.

-2. Application Areas and Specific User
+2. Application Areas and Specific User 2.1 User Requirements

 User requirements and application possibilities are the driver for research and development of all SAR technique, technology and system development.
-Table 1 gives a glimpse on the extremely wide range of application areas and the SAR parameter which are optimal for some applications.
+Both Tables 1a and 1b give a glimpse on the extremely wide range of application areas and the SAR parameter which are optimal for some applications.

-SAR Interferomery offers a umber of highly promising applications: the creation of land deformation maps with millimetre accuracy the generation of digital elevation models with meter accuracy, improved target recognition by creation of 3D images of targets improved land use classification by exploiting coherence measurements, the measurement of current fields and moving target indication Interferometry is of economical and operational importance for constructors (e.g. because building a tunnel can cause unwanted deformation), governments (e.g. for dike monitoring), the military (e.g. for topographic maps), governments and companies creating geo-rectified SAR imagery (this needs topographic maps), etc.
+SAR Interferometry offers a number of highly promising applications: the creation of land deformation maps with millimeter accuracy the generation of digital elevation models with meter accuracy, improved target recognition by creation of 3D images of targets, improved land use classification by exploiting coherence measurements, the measurement of current fields and moving target indication.
+Interferometry is of economical and operational importance for constructors (e.g. because building a tunnel can cause unwanted deformation), governments (e.g. for dike monitoring), the military (e.g. for topographic maps), governments and companies creating geo-rectified SAR imagery (this needs topographic maps), etc.